How to use and configure ajax with jQuery? - Updated Examples

 id: "133"

-What is the objective of passing data in the request?
+What is the purpose of passing data in the request?

-If we are interested in obtaining a list given one or a series of identifiers, we must use the data parameter indicating the name of the parameter and its value; If there are several, the parameters must be separated by commas (,):
+If we are interested in obtaining a list given one or a series of identifiers, we must use the data parameter indicating the name of the parameter and its value; if there are several, they must be separated by commas (,):

 data : {